-Due to the adopted scientific and technical development program the effort is now under way to create new technologies for the development of viscous oil and mature fields.
-The Group’s refineries and processing facilities are focused on the achievement of a better refining depth and facility upgrades.
+Due to the adopted scientific and technical development program the effort is now under way to create new technologies for the development of viscous oil and with low permeability collectors and mature fields.
+The Group’s refineries and processing facilities are focused on the achievement of a better refining depth with higher light products yield and facility upgrades.

 The Company constantly tests new high-performance technologies to achieve its strategic goal of compensating production with the increment in reserves.
-Thus, despite the fact that the reserves in the Company’s traditional regions have already been developed for a long time, the Company is still able to maintain stable well flow rates, while in a number of regions it even achieved improvement in production figures.
-The performance being demonstrated is a result of the use of innovation technologies and improvement of the quality of geological and hydrodynamic models.
 To improve performance of the production operations by cutting the costs and increasing productivity, the Company is running a program of pilot projects.

 High-viscosity oil and unconventional reserves